Firefighter I Academy

 Material and Uniform Costs

-Some personal protective equipment will be provided by the Academy, with the exception of: footwear, hoods, gloves, structural turnout rental and self-contained breathing apparatus (for health reasons).
+Some personal protective equipment will be provided by the Academy, with the exception of: footwear, hoods, gloves (for health reasons).
 Students must also provide their own uniforms.
 Specifications and sources for these items will be provided upon being accepted for enrollment in the Academy.

 Some students may be eligible to receive financial aid.
 Both Board of Governor’s Fee Waivers and Federal Financial Assistance may be viable options for students seeking assistance.
-For further information, call or visit the Sierra College Financial Aid office at the Rocklin Campus in Winstead Center, 916-660-7310.
+For further information, call or email the Sierra College Financial Aid office on the Rocklin Campus.

 Enrollment fees, as set by the California State Legislature, are $46 per unit and are subject to change.
 Students will be responsible for the difference in enrollment fees if such changes are enacted by the Legislature.

 Following are estimated expenses to participate in the Academy.